Xceptance/xlt-documentation/content/en/xtc/200-manual/040-user-accounts.md

 type: docs

 description: >
-    How to set up user accounts and SSO login in XTC.
+    How to set up user accounts and SSO in XTC.
 ---

 ## Creating a User Account